 Symptoms include:

-There is currently no cure for scleroderma, but a person can treat the symptoms using medications for heartburn and bowel discomfort.
+There is currently no cure for scleroderma.
+Treatment is directed at managing symptoms and complications.
 Sometimes, a doctor may also recommend immunosuppressants, especially for fibrosing (scarring) lung disease.

 The following sections will discuss some autoimmune conditions affecting the blood.